drootz/html-text-highlighter/README.md

 	```

-2. In the header section of **txtHighlighter.js** file, identify the ID selector corresponding to the text content you want to highlight and save.
+2. In the header section of **txtHighlighter.js** file, identify the ID selector corresponding to the text content you want to highlight.
 	```js
 	// JS